woodbri/address-standardizer/docs/token.md

 against the grammar are we able to determine which context is most likely to be the context of usage for this particular address.

-The Token object as the following fields:
+The Token object has the following fields:

 * WORD - a word or phrase parsed from the address string
 * STDWORD - a standardized version of *WORD* based on the Lexicon or *WORD*